dfigus/addon-tvheadend/tvheadend/DOCS.md

 a configuration migration quite often.
 To avoid the configuration backup (which can easily take 20-30 mins), you can use `--nobackup`.

+### Option: `comskip_ini`

+Content that should be used for the `comskip.ini`, which will be stored at `/config/tvheadend/comskip/comskip.ini`.
+The `comskip.ini` is required to tell Comskip how to detect commercials in the recording.
+See also the [Comskip section](#Comskip).
+It is recommended to edit it in YAML and use the [YAML literal style][yaml-literal] to preserve newline.

 ## Additional Configuration

 ### Picons